armbian/configng/lib/armbian-configng-dev/Misc/readme.md

-# @description Development Works in progress
+# @description Catch all for miscellaneous scripts